 We recommend new arrivals working in Botswana learn about the typical local business culture to know what to expect in the workplace.

 Depending on the business, decision making can be top-to-bottom type management.
-However, generally, there is a degree of consultation between employees and employers.
+Generally, though, there is a degree of consultation between employees and employers.

 8am to 5pm, Monday to Friday.